salabs/TestArchiver/test_archiver/schemas/README.md

 -   `critical` weather the test is critical or not (boolean, Robot Framework specific null in other cases)

+### Data linked to results objects

--   `log_messages` timestamp, log_level and message string up to 2000 characters
+-   `log_messages` timestamp, log_level, execution path and message string up to 2000 characters

 -   `test_tags` tags set for the test case